raspberrypilearning/getting-started-scratch/en/step_10.md

 --- /task ---

 --- task ---
 Add code to your sprite to create an animation effect.
-If you don't think your sprite needs an animation, you can skip this task.

-Use one of the animation effects below as a starting point:

 --- collapse ---
 ---